NCEAS/submissions-bot/README.md

 - I can be configured via the `./.env` file located in the deployment folder
 - I make use of an authentication token which is stored in `./token`
 - I am run every 5 minutes via cron, under the user `bot` on arcticdata.io.
-- I run in a virtual environment which can be created using `mkvirtualenv -p python3.7 bot` `pip install -r requirements.txt`
+- I run in a virtual environment which can be created using `mkvirtualenv bot` `pip install -r requirements.txt`
 - Below is the virtualenvwrapper config to use
 ```
 # virtualenvwrapper config